Bodily Injury Liability Insurance: What It Is And What It Covers

 The per-accident limit applies to each accident in which multiple people are injured.
 Suppose your per-accident limit is $100,000.
 That means if you cause a car accident that injures three people, the most your bodily injury liability would pay for their combined expenses is $100,000 (and only up to the per-person limit for each person injured).

 Some states may also allow you to choose a combined single limit for bodily injury and property damage liability coverage.
 That means if you choose a combined limit of $250,000, for example, your policy would pay up to that amount toward property damage or bodily injuries combined.

 Umbrella Insurance And Limits

-Personal umbrella insurance allows you to purchase extra liability coverage in addition to another insurance policy's liability coverage.
-That means if you cause an accident and reach your auto policy's liability limits, the umbrella policy would kick in to help pay the remaining covered costs.
+Personal umbrella insurance is a way to purchase extra liability coverage that goes above liability limits in another insurance policy.
+That means if you cause an accident and reach your auto policy's liability limits, the umbrella policy would kick in to help pay the remaining covered costs..

 Liability coverage has two components: bodily injury liability and property damage liability.
 Both coverages are required by law in most states.